I would like to inform you that this weekend (February 3-4), Fridolin, Maruschka and I will be hosting the WCB #87 round-up...

 Instead of almonds, you can use hazelnuts, pistachios, pine nuts or any other nuts as long as you toast them first and replace the almond extract by 2 teaspoons pure vanilla extract.

-n oven that has been preheated to 190° C (350° F) and toast the nuts, stirring occasionally, until lightly browned and fragrant, about 10 minutes.
+To toast the nuts: place them on a baking tray and transfer to an oven that has been preheated to 190° C (350° F) and toast the nuts, stirring occasionally, until lightly browned and fragrant, about 10 minutes.

-Once you've added the egg mixture to the dry ingredients and s
+Once you've added the egg mixture to the dry ingredients and started mixing, the dough will be crumbly.

 The kneaded dough should be sticky.